grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 # Life cycle of a plugin

-The life cycle of plugins varies depending on plugin type and whether or not it has a backend.
-This document describes the phases of a plugin including installation and loading.
+The life cycle of a plugin varies depending on its type and whether or not it has a backend.
+This document describes the various phases of a plugin including installation and loading.

 :::note

-The life cycle of plugins is only tracked in-memory and is not persisted in Grafana’s database.
+The life cycle of plugins is tracked in-memory and is not persisted in Grafana’s database.

 :::